Forricide/still-feel-alive/Chapter 8.md

 New relationships, new opportunities, new life.

 She pictures those more recent memories in her mind.
 Dreamlike, the scene changes.
 Talking with Sarah over tea, discussing parahumans and powers with Gregor.
-Slowly experimenting, safe and easy ideas slowly becoming more radical.
+Slowly experimenting, safe and easy ideas morphing to become more radical.

 They're far away, too.
 But she can remember more.
-Being here before, dreaming, imagining.
+Being here before.
+Dreaming, imagining.

 Waking up.